Present in United Kingdom

-Large pine weevil is found in all parts of the United Kingdom, across most of northern Europe and Asia as far south as Armenia, Turkey and Kazakhstan, and as far east as China and Japan.
-It has been recorded in New Zealand, but is no longer believed to be present there.
+Large pine weevil is found in all parts of the United Kingdom, and across most of northern Europe and Russia as far south as Armenia and Turkey.
+There are sporadic Asian records from Kazakhstan, China and Japan, and it has been recorded in New Zealand, but is now believed to be absent there.

 Identification and symptoms

 Adult large pine weevils are often unseen because of their largely nocturnal habit, although they can sometimes be seen during daylight, especially when population densities are high.
 They can be found throughout the year, but less often in the winter because of long periods of inactivity spent below ground.

 Adult weevils are about 10 to 13mm long (not including the elongated ‘snout’ or rostrum), and are dark brown with patches of yellow or light brown hairs arranged in irregular rows on the abdomen/wing cases.
 The legs are black or deep red with a distinctive tooth on the femora (the segment of the leg nearest to the body) and at the end of the tibiae (lower leg).

 Fully grown larvae (above) are cream-coloured and soft bodied, with a hardened brown head.
 They reach 14 to 16mm in length, are curved in shape, and legless.